xiaoqiangdu/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

 };
 Pay attention to section key-name-hint, This point to the path of key  generated before.
 Before we build FIT image, kernel image , FDT blob and ramdisk should be prepared.
-Details configure information depends on your own board.
+Details configure information depends on your own board, you need to select load address
+and entry address for each sub image.
 Build FIT image and signed the dtb file for Uboot as below:
  $ cp fvp-psci-gicv2.dtb atf_psci_public.dtb
- $ mkimage –D "-I dts -O dtb -p 2000" -F –f kernel.its -k "key" –K atf_psci_public.dtb -r image.fit
+ $ mkimage -D "-I dts -O dtb -p 2000" -f kernel.its -k <path_to_key> -K atf_psci_public.dtb -r image.fir
+I selected fvp-psci-gicv2.dtb that located in firmware's dts directory to be signed with public key.

 + Build FDT U-boot
 $ make distclean